Merkel, Hollande and Tsipras meet in Riga to give push to debt talks

 RIGA German Chancellor Angela Merkel and French President Francois Hollande held talks late on Thursday with Greek Prime Minister Alexis Tsipras, hoping to speed the resolution of Athens' debt crisis on the sidelines of an EU summit in Riga.

-The meeting ended after midnight (2100 GMT)(2200 EST)after more than two hours.
+The meeting ended after midnight (5 p.m.
+EDT) after more than two hours.
 The leaders did not speak to reporters as they left.

-Since its election, Tsipras's left-wing government has held four months of talks with the EU and International Monetary Fund, seeking a deal that could release up to 7.2 billion euros (5.1 billion pounds) in funds, but talks have stumbled over pension, labour reform, fiscal targets and increases in value-added tax.
+Since its election, Tsipras's left-wing government has held four months of talks with the EU and International Monetary Fund, seeking a deal that could release up to 7.2 billion euros ($8.1 billion) in funds, but talks have stumbled over pension, labour reform, fiscal targets and increases in value-added tax.

 "We are not going to negotiate the Greek question in Riga but it's true that this allows us to prepare for the upcoming deadline, notably the Eurogroup meeting at the end of the month or at the start of June," Hollande told reporters on arrival.